 Provisioning management for OTT authentication helps customers who want to watch their favorite shows on a device that isn’t a television – a tablet, a phone, or a laptop.
 They want access to this content at all times at the click of a button, without restrictions.
 Historically, it has been difficult for service providers to manage these experiences and to ensure that the people accessing content are actually the ones paying the bills.

 With ETI’s Service Management Platform, provisioning managers will be able to:

 ETI offers the only real-time subscriber authentication platform for provisioning management.
-It supports live streaming directly through the content provider allowing the service provider to gain the opportunity to protect valuable assets with real-time activation and deactivations while seamlessly integrating into the billing system.
+It supports live streaming directly through the content provider allowing the service provider to gain the opportunity to protect valuable assets with real-time activation and deactivations while seamlessly integrating them into the billing system.
 In addition, the solution works with legacy back-office systems and subscriber portals for overall management.

-ETI provides B/OSS integration, service management, customer-owned device registration, administration and provisioning of streaming video services originating from a service provider under the provisioning management umbrella.
+ETI provides B/OSS integration, service management, customer-owned device registration, administration, and provisioning of streaming video services originating from a service provider under the provisioning management umbrella.

 When combined with third-party cloud-based authentication platforms, authorized subscribers will have instantaneous access to OTT videos streamed from a long list of content providers.

 Subscribers are able to do most of the work themselves, creating new user accounts and authenticating their information.

 One of the biggest hurdles for service providers is managing video services – a necessary loss leader.
 ETI designed a solution for provisioning management that seamlessly integrates legacy billing systems with any video middleware platform out-of-the-box, including industry leaders Minerva, MediaKind, and others.